 Educators who specialize in physical fitness can opt to focus on students with special needs.
 Often called adapted physical education teachers, they help the youngest learners improve their motor skills and learn to play with others through exercise and games.

-The job outlook for adapted physical education teachers is average, according to O*NET Online (www.onetonline.org).
-The average annual pay for special education teachers is $56,690 at the kindergarten and elementary level, according to May 2013 BLS figures.
+The average annual pay for special education teachers at the kindergarten and elementary level is $63,110, according to May 2018 BLS figures.

 Adapted physical education teachers might improve their earnings by becoming certified.
-A certified adapted physical education teacher must either pass the standardized test, possess ten or more years in the field or provide details about specific academic experience, according to Adapted Physical Education National Standards (www.apens.org).
+A certified adapted physical education teacher must either pass the standardized test, possess ten or more years in the field or provide details about specific academic experience, according to Adapted Physical Education National Standards.

 Physical education teachers who work with students with disabilities create programs and activities best suited to their needs.
 They might modify equipment or adjust the parameters of a game to allow all students to participate to their fullest abilities.
 Adapted physical education teachers must be familiar with a wide range of disabilities, including physical and mental, and the appropriate manner to engage those students.